NACLab/ngc-learn/docs/demonstrations/demo3_classify.md

 ```

 Given our ancestral projection graph, we can now revisit our original goal
-of improving our NGC system's learning process by tying together our ancestral
+of improving our NGC system's learning process by tying together it
-projection graph back with the simulation system itself.
-To do so, all we need to
+back with the simulation system itself.
+To do so, all we need to do
 is make use of two functions, i.e., `extract()` and `inject()`, provided by
 both the `ProjectionGraph` and `NGCGraph` objects.
 Tying together the two objects
 would then work as follows (below we emulate one step of online learning):